Best Approach to Succession Planning Strategies

 6. Exit Planning

 The process comprises five and three steps for family and business succession planning respectively.
 Each step involves an exploration of several key questions.
-They might be better visualized as points on a circle, each one connected to all of the others.
+They might be better visualised as points on a circle, each one connected to all of the others.

-Five-step Approach towards Business Succession Planning
+Five-step Approach Towards Family Succession Planning

 2. Five-step Approach towards Family Succession Planning